-Our supervisor enjoyed the mystique of being a hard-ass.
-He enjoyed having those of us under him believe that he would do whatever it took to get maximum efficiency out of his employees.
+At a warehouse-sized office I worked in, we had a supervisor that enjoyed the mystique of being a hard-ass.
+He enjoyed having those of us under him believe that he would do whatever it took to help the employees on his team achieve maximum efficiency.
 If we did well, he took credit for it.
 He was proud to take credit for it, and we were to feel proud that we made him look good.
-If we did poorly, in whatever time we had to correct our errors in the probationary period, not only did he deflect 100% of the blame to the accused, but he had them unceremoniously stricken from the record in some stylistic homage to Josef Stalin.
+If we did poorly, not only did he deflect 100% of the blame to the accused, but he had them unceremoniously stricken from the record in a stylistic homage to Josef Stalin.
 We had a friend sitting next to us, laughing at our jokes and telling us stories from their life one day, and we had an empty desk sitting next to us the next.
 If he didn’t choreograph the chilling effect that had on the team, he might have taken credit for it if we asked him about it.

-In a corporate world where a subpar employee has so many chances to recover from past performance that it’s an ongoing joke among employees that they could set the building ablaze and nothing of consequence would happen, our immediate supervisor stood out.
+In the corporate world I experienced, a sub-par employee has so many chances to recover from past performance that it’s an ongoing joke among employees that they could set the building ablaze and nothing of consequence would happen, our immediate supervisor stood out.
 In a corporate climate of managers defining supervisors on their creative abilities to retain employees and receive quality, employee review scores from those employees, our supervisor was an aberration.
-I do not know if the numbers we produced for him placed him above reproach among his superiors, or if my fellow employees were afraid to score him low on their reviews of his tenure as their boss, but he managed to remain a supervisor of a team that hated him.
-If the reader knows anything about the corporate climate of America today, they know that is a near-herculean chore.
+I do not know if the numbers we produced for him placed him above reproach among his superiors, or if my fellow employees were afraid to score low on their reviews during his tenure as their boss, but he managed to remain a supervisor of a team that hated him.
+If the reader knows anything about the corporate climate of America today, and the constant reviews employees and their bosses undergo, they know that is a near-herculean chore.